 It’s from here you can choose to hide the add to cart button, prices, product ratings, cart page and of course the checkout page.
 You can choose from the following options: Display for all Users, Hide for all Users and lastly Display for logged in Users.

-You can in fact change the pricing text with something more fancy if you wish.
+You can, in fact, change the pricing text with something fancier if you wish.
 Ignore the click here to register text in the box for Price Text Replacement.
-I was testing to see if I could insert a link for people to click on to request access to register.
+I was testing to see if I could insert a link for people to click on to request access to the register.
 That doesn’t work by the way!
-However you can change the text to whatever you wish.
+However, you can change the text to whatever you wish.

 Product listing before using Simple Catalog for WooCommerce

 Product listing after using Simple Catalog for WooCommerce

 As you can see from the above the price text replacement is rather handy indeed.
 You could change it to whatever you wish, things like ‘call us now on 555 for access to pricing’ or ‘visit our contact us page for access’.

 Would have been nice: It would have been great to have an additional field under the price text replacement field to add a URL to redirect users to a register for trade pricing page.

 Something powered by contact form 7 with a set criterion for trade customers/resellers to adhere to.
 Then let the admins create a specific account for them.
 Just my two cents and no discredit to the plugin author, just an idea is all!

 What about product listings in category pages?